-How To Get On Spotify Playlists (2023)
+How To Get On Spotify Playlists (2024)

 Spotify has exponentially grown over the last decade, becoming the number one place for people to enjoy their favorite songs.
-Claiming to serve over 100 million users, Spotify is a streaming giant.
+Claiming to serve over 200 million users, Spotify is a streaming giant.

-While a few celebrity musicians have chosen to either withdraw or not place their music on the Swedish famous streaming platform, the vast majority of artists around the world don’t have enough of a fan-base to do this.
-Spotify can be a useful tool to build your audience and enlarge your fanbase, despite its drawbacks of lower payouts to musicians.
+While a few celebrity musicians have chosen to either withdraw or not place their music on the famous Swedish streaming platform, the vast majority of artists worldwide don’t have enough of a fan base to do this.
+Spotify offers great potential to build and enlarge your fanbase.

 What are the Different Types of Spotify Playlists?